 A key aspect of our risk management approach for operational risk involves sensitising all employees to this type of risk.
 The values of our business activity are defined within the overall bank strategy.
-With respect to the risk culture, these values are particularly geared towards the three central points of risk appetite, risk monitoring, and employee incentivisation (in keeping with the Capital Requirements Directive IV).
+With respect to the risk culture, these values are particularly orientated to the three central points of risk appetite, risk monitoring and employee incentivisation (as per the Capital Requirements Directive IV).
 Risk appetite, which is defined by the Bank's Board of Management annually as part of the strategy planning process, also forms the basis for the assignment of risk limits to the trading units.
 The risk monitoring functions are designed in accordance with the MaRisk principles and ensure prompt reporting, free of external influences, by Risk Controlling, Compliance and Internal Audit, which operate independently of the markets.
-With regard to our employees, we generally place a high priority on an open culture of admitting mistakes.
+In general, we cultivate a culture where our employees can openly discuss mistakes made.
 Mistakes that occur are fundamentally seen as an opportunity to further optimise our processes and risk forecasts.
 Thus, operational risk is identified and managed in part on the basis of internal loss incidents, which are centrally recorded and processed in the loss incident database kept centrally by the Risk Controlling unit.
-This practice not only requires, but also fosters a transparent way of dealing with any irregularities.
+This practice not only requires but also fosters a transparent way of dealing with any irregularities.
 It is particularly important to us that every employee takes responsibility for the Bank as a whole; in fact, individual career development is linked to these goals.
-Furthermore, we consistently avoid employee conflicts of interest by structuring our compensation principles and the existence of a discretionary variable compensation component, among other measures.
+Furthermore, we consistently avoid employee conflicts of interest by structuring our compensation principles accordingly and creating a discretionary variable compensation component, among other measures.